-Most people think they are safe from mold in the home if no visible signs of mold are present.
+Most people think they are safe from mold in the home if no visible signs of mold are present, especially mold in air ducts.
 Sometimes problem areas can’t be seen, such as mold in air ducts or other parts of your HVAC system.
 If you or your family members are experiencing allergy symptoms while inside the home, it’s possible that a residential air duct cleaning can help solve the problem.
 Along with regular inspection of your air ducts, cleaning mold issues from your HVAC can help keep your home safer and more allergen-free.

 Health Risks of Mold

 It’s no secret that a large number of people show signs of allergies when exposed to mold spores, especially if the exposure occurs over a long period of time.
 The health impacts can be even greater if a member of the household has asthma.
 If you notice symptoms of allergies that do not improve when you are indoors, and you don’t see any visible signs of pollutants inside your home, it’s possible that air duct mold could be to blame.